 - The test process and format of test report

-- The key functions to test (a shortlist not all)
+- The key functions to be tested (a shortlist, not all)

 - Datasets to be used, the desired outcomes and how to measure them

-- The amount of contact between the trialist and your team
+- The amount of contact between the prospect's and your team

-- The expected next steps, if the software meets all the test criteria.
+- The expected next steps, once the software has met all the test criteria.

 A ‘bake-off’ is an evaluation process that is similar to a Proof Of Concept, but is quite distinct.

-In a bake-off, trialists compare competing technologies head-to-head, to help them select the best one for their needs.
+In a bake-off, prospects compare competing technologies head-to-head, to help them select the best one for their needs.

-The problem with bake-offs is the amount of time they consume on both sides, so you need to be sure the trialist is serious, and also objective.
+The problem with bake-offs is the amount of time they consume on both sides, so you need to be sure the prospect is serious, and also objective.

 Another problem with bake-offs is that the best technology doesn't always win: it's not uncommon for a C-level exec to override the bake-off conclusion, and choose a vendor for reasons not based on the technology or the result.

-For best results in a bake-off, pay attention to these details:
+For best results in a bake-off, please pay attention to these details:

-- Are the customer’s problem(s) and the desired solution clearly stated?
+- Are the prospect’s problem(s) and the desired solution clearly stated?